elastic/logstash-docs-md/docs/vpr/v4-0-6-plugins-integrations-snmp.md

 For questions about the plugin, open a topic in the [Discuss](http://discuss.elastic.co) forums.
 For bugs or feature requests, open an issue in [Github](https://github.com/logstash-plugins/logstash-integration-snmp).
 For the list of Elastic supported plugins, please consult the [Elastic Support Matrix](https://www.elastic.co/support/matrix#matrix_logstash_plugins).

-:::::{admonition} Announcing the new SNMP integration plugin The new `logstash-integration-snmp` plugin is available and bundled with {{ls}} 8.15.0 (and later) by default.
+:::::{admonition} Announcing the new SNMP integration plugin The new `logstash-integration-snmp` plugin is available and bundled with Logstash 8.15.0 (and later) by default.
 This plugin combines our classic `logstash-input-snmp` and `logstash-input-snmptrap` plugins into a single Ruby gem at v4.0.0 and later.
-Earlier versions of the stand-alone plugins that were bundled with {{ls}} by default will be replaced by the 4.0.0+ version contained in this new integration.
+Earlier versions of the stand-alone plugins that were bundled with Logstash by default will be replaced by the 4.0.0+ version contained in this new integration.

 ::::{important}
-Before you upgrade to {{ls}} 8.15.0 that includes this new integration by default, be aware of [behavioral and mapping differences](/lsr/plugins-integrations-snmp.md#plugins-integrations-snmp-migration) between stand-alone plugins and the new versions included in `integration-snmp`.
+Before you upgrade to Logstash 8.15.0 that includes this new integration by default, be aware of [behavioral and mapping differences](/lsr/plugins-integrations-snmp.md#plugins-integrations-snmp-migration) between stand-alone plugins and the new versions included in `integration-snmp`.
 If you need to maintain current mappings for the `input-snmptrap` plugin, you have options to [preserve existing behavior](/lsr/plugins-integrations-snmp.md#plugins-integrations-snmp-input-snmptrap-compat).
 ::::